After the Interface: A Three-Part Series

 In a real product, a system that says "Here's a draft for your review" behaves differently than one that says "I've sent the recommended response."
 One preserves the human decision.
 The other has already made it.

 There's a longer conversation worth having about how the roles of UX Design and UX Research will evolve as AI matures.
 Today, these roles are distinct practices with distinct outputs.
 But as design artifacts start to look more like behavioral specifications, and research starts to look more like continuous evaluation, the line between them gets harder to draw.
-The skills are converging, even if the titles have not caught up yet.
+The skills are converging, even if the titles haven't caught up yet.

 What UX research becomes